borntofrappe/Practice-Front-End-Web-Development/README.md

 # Practice-Front-End-Web-Development

-Repository in which to experiment with tidbits of front-end concepts.
+Repository in which to experiment with simple front-end concepts.

-Trying to answer simple questions like:

-- how to animate HTML elements with CSS?
-- how to create a box with a folded corner?
-- how to transition gradients?
-- how to transition shadows on mouse hover?

-And more...

-## Up-to-date List of implemented solutions:
+## List of Implemented Solutions:

--
+- [**Slider Text**](https://codepen.io/borntofrappe/full/Nyzzqq/): have a header with portions of it vertically scrolling, as to show alternative tidbits of information one after the other.